-The Company's policy is to apply a minimum level of 12.5% (2013: 12%) of funds as liquid assets to maintain adequate funds for meeting customer withdrawal requests.
+The Company's policy is to apply a minimum level of 13% (2014: 12.5%) of funds as liquid assets to maintain adequate funds for meeting customer withdrawal requests.
 The ratio is checked daily.
-In the present economic environment, in order to minimise the risk of the liquidity ratio falling below 12.5% (2013: 12.0%), the Board has determined a target liquidity trading range of 14% - 18%.
+In the present economic environment, in order to minimise the risk of the liquidity ratio falling below 13% (2014: 12.5%), the Board has determined a target liquidity trading range of 14.5% - 18.5%.
 In the event that liquidity ratio falls below 13% or is considered to be at risk of falling below that level, specific remedial measures are required to be taken by the Board and management.

-The liquidity policy and management plan are reviewed at least annually by the Audit and Risk Management Committee, with the policy then approved by the Board.
+The liquidity policy and management plan are reviewed at least annually by the Risk & Compliance Committee, with the policy then approved by the Board.

 Deposits are the liability class that presents the major source of risk to the Company's liquidity management.
-Concentrations within this class of financial liability are measured in terms of exposures to individual depositors and groups of associated depositors.
-As at 30 June 2014 there were no deposits greater than 10% of total liabilities (2013: nil).
+Concentrations within this class of financial liability are measured in terms of exposures to individual depositors and groups of related depositors.
+As at 30 June 2015 there were no deposits greater than 10% of total liabilities (2014: nil).